virgesmith/pico-crypto-key/README.md

 ## Supported boards

-The target board can be specified using the `--board` option when running `check`, `build`, `install` or `reset-pin`.
+The target board can/should be specified using the `--board` option when running `check`, `clean`, `build`, `install` or `reset-pin`.

 - Pico: `--board pico` (default)
 - Pico W: `--board pico_w`
 - Pimoroni Tiny2040 2MB: `--board pimoroni_tiny2040_2mb`

 Using the correct board will ensure (amongst other things?) the LED will work.
 (NB Images built for one board may work on other boards, aside from the LED.
-YMMV.)
+YMMV...)

 ## Build